viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ```

 - The Python-configured camera checks if the data management service is the caller of the filter function by using `from_dm_from_extra` to determine whether to store data.
-  - If `from_dm_from_extra` is `true` and the data management service is the caller of your filter function, the vision service is called to obtain an image and store it within the `img` variable.

 {{% /tab %}}
 {{% tab name="Go"%}}

-Write a conditional statement that checks `data.FromDMContextKey{}`:
+Write a conditional statement that checks `FromDMContextKey`:

 ```go {class="line-numbers linkable-line-numbers"}
 if ctx.Value(data.FromDMContextKey{}) != true {